emilyaikens/Get-Flashed/README.md

 ## Credits

-* All graphic design by yours truly, Emily Aikens.
+* All graphic design and planning charts created by yours truly, Emily Aikens.
 * Geeks for Geeks article by tejaswaniagrawal23 ["Design a Flip Card Effect using ReactJS"](https://www.geeksforgeeks.org/design-a-flip-card-effect-using-reactjs/) inspired my card-flipping code.
 * Thank you to all of my incredible instructors and classmates at General Assembly for your encouragement, support and instruction.